Do you feel like your spaces need a makeover?

 - Have an inviting entryway with flowers, plants, and some decor (don’t overdo it or it will look cluttered).

-Category 2: Lighting
+Category 2: Lighting can make or break ambiance.

 - Invest in good quality designer lamps with linen or burlap shades.